What to look for when buying plaid items

 Plaid the Alaska street style way

-The Alaska version of the plaid shirt is the plaid wool jacket cut like a straight button-down shirt, but from a coat-quality thick plaid fabric, two pockets on the breast, two diagonal pockets on the hips.
+The Alaska version is the plaid wool jacket cut like a straight button-down shirt, but from a coat-quality thick plaid fabric, two pockets on the breast, two diagonal pockets on the hips.
 No lining.
-It is worn with plaid lining jeans, duck boots, sweater, and trapper hat.
+It is worn with flanel lining jeans, duck boots, sweater, and trapper hat.
 While it is intended to be worn by men, women wear it too.
-Both genders prefer the red-black plaid with a little green.
+Both genders prefer the red-black color combination with a little green.

 Rock’n Roll and Punk